top of page

 • FREE History walking tours on the original site and also showcasing the older buildings on the current site from a safe and legal distance.

-• Each Cemetery Site to have a form of identification and honour as remains may still be located
+• Each Cemetery Site is to have a form of identification and honour, as remains may still be located

-Apart from studying this site in my spare time, I am do a fair bit out of Goodna I am the founder of the emergency radio communications group SEQUEST South East Queensland UHF Emergency Service Team
+Apart from studying this site in my spare time, I am doing a fair bit out of Goodna.
+I am the founder of the emergency radio communications group SEQUEST South East Queensland UHF Emergency Service Team

 279071098_10161610818026521_9190161529545652564_n.jpg

-May the younger generation not only learn about its sad past but also the importance it plays in Queensland History dating back to the 1800s
+May the younger generation not only learn about its sad past but also the importance it plays in Queensland's History, dating back to the 1800s

 “The only thing new in the world is the history you do not know.”